jambonz/jambonz-docs/docs/jambones.md

 }
 ```

-Altogether then, a simple example application which provides the basics of a voicemail application with transcription included would look like this:
+Altogether then, a simple example application which provides the basics of a voicemail application with transcription would look like this:
 ```
 [
   {